CLI

 If you installed the CLI via the command mentioned above, you can update to the latest available version by re-running that command.

-npm install --global stellate
+npm i stellate --global

 Environment Variables